dockerian/poetry/blog/poetry-study.md

   We scan the lines with scansion's lore,
   To mark the stress and check the score.
-  The whole is called prosody, dear——
+  The whole is called prosody, my dear——
   The music wrapped in what you hear.

   Scan it all with scansion’s grace,